cloudogu/nginx-static/README.md

-# nginx-static
+# k8s-static-webserver
-A dogu providing a simple nginx webserver to provide static content
+Provides a webserver to tether static content into the Cloudogu EcoSystem